-Privileges committee is thoroughly investigating complaint against Raeesah Khan: Tan Chuan-Jin
+Privileges committee thoroughly investigating complaint against Raeesah Khan: Tan Chuan-Jin

-SINGAPORE - The Parliament's committee of privileges is thoroughly investigating the complaint against former Workers' Party MP Raeesah Khan for lying in the House, and will present its findings and recommendations in due course, Speaker of Parliament Tan Chuan-Jin has said.
+SINGAPORE - The Parliament's Committee of Privileges is thoroughly investigating the complaint against former Workers' Party MP Raeesah Khan for lying in the House, and will present its findings and recommendations in due course, Speaker of Parliament Tan Chuan-Jin said.

 He added that the Committee of Privileges takes any formal complaint seriously, and has a responsibility to look into such complaints to uphold the sanctity and integrity of parliamentary privilege.